ceford/cefjdemos-data-jdm-help-en/articles/privacy/privacy-review-information-request.md

 ## Description

-In this screen you have the ability to review an information request and the related action log.
+The *Privacy: Review Information Request* page shows an information request and the related action log.

 ### Tutorials